 GLM-5.2 and the New Economics of Open Frontier Models

-Z.ai's published benchmark card for GLM-5.2 reports impressive scores—including HLE 40.5, GPQA-Diamond 91.2, AIME 2026 99.2, SWE-bench Pro 62.1, Terminal Bench 2.1 (81.0/82.7), MCP-Atlas 76.8, and Tool-Decathlon 48.2.
-These results place it among the strongest models available today, putting it clearly in the frontier category and drawing direct comparisons to Anthropic's latest model, Fable.
+Z.ai's published benchmark card for GLM-5.2 reports impressive scores—including HLE 40.5, SWE-bench Pro 62.1, Terminal Bench 2.1 81.0, MCP-Atlas 77.0 and Tool-Decathlon 48.2.
+These results place it among the strongest models available today, today, in the upper tier of current frontier-class models.

 LLM Performance Evaluation